Crisis Poison Pills

 Charles A. Dice Working Paper No. 2020-06

-During the coronavirus (COVID-19) crisis, a large number of firms adopted poison pills.
-We find that these “crisis pills” follow a decline in valuations and that stock prices increase upon their announcement.
-This increase is driven by (1) firms in which activist shareholders acquire ownership stakes and (2) firms that had high exposure to the crisis.
-Likewise, we find a positive stock price reaction to pills with characteristics that target activist investors.
-Our results suggest that crisis pills that target stock acquisitions at deflated prices benefit shareholders, and that rigid guidelines on poison pills in crisis situations are unwarranted.
+We show that a large number of firms adopt poison pills during periods of market turmoil.
+Specifically, during the coronavirus pandemic, many firms adopted poison pills following declines in valuations, and stock prices increased upon the announcement of firms’ poison pill adoption.
+Stock price increases are driven by (1) firms in which activist shareholders acquire ownership stakes and (2) firms in industries that had high exposure to the crisis.
+Likewise, we find a positive reaction to pills with provisions directed at stalling activists’ interventions.
+Our results suggest that crisis pills that target potentially disruptive ownership changes may benefit current shareholders.

 Keywords: Poison pills, crisis pills, coronavirus, COVID-19, activist interventions